kiranrajeev1/Obsidian-Notes/DevOps/K8's/Service.md

 ###### Use Cases
 Headless services are commonly used in:
 - StatefulSets: e.g. databases like Cassandra, Kafka, MongoDB, etc., where each Pod needs to be addressed individually.
-- Service discovery: When clients need to discover each Pod instance directly (e.g. for sharding or replication).
+- Service discovery: When clients need to discover each Pod instance directly (e.g. for sharding[^1] or replication).
 - DNS-based access: You can query the headless service's DNS to get the list of all Pod IPs.

 ---